-The guarantee pension is based mainly on how large your national public pension is and how long you have lived in Sweden, but also your marital status.
+The guarantee pension is based mainly on the size of your national public pension is and how long you have lived in Sweden, but also on your marital status.

 Who can receive a guarantee pension?

-You may be entitled to a guarantee pension if you have reached the age of 65 and have a low or no income-based pension.
-The age limit of 65 will probably be changed to 66 in 2023.
+You may be entitled to a guarantee pension if you have reached the age of 65 (66 from 2023) and have a low or no income-based pension.
+From 2026 the age limit will gradually increase in line with increasing life expectancy.

-To receive a full guarantee pension, it is a requirement that you have lived in Sweden for at least 40 years from the year when you reached the age of 16 and up to the year when you turn 64.
-If you have in Sweden for a shorter period of time, the guarantee pension will be lower.
+To receive a full guarantee pension, it is a requirement that you have lived in Sweden for at least 40 years from the year when you reached the age of 16 and up to the year before in which you are entitled to a guarantee pension.
+If you have lived in Sweden for a shorter period of time, the guarantee pension will be lower.

 What affects the size of the guarantee pension?

-The guarantee pension is calculated on the time you have resided or worked in Sweden, the EEA or Switzerland (the EEA are EU countries as well as Norway, Iceland and Liechtenstein).
+The guarantee pension is calculated on the time you have resided or worked in Sweden, the EU/EEA or Switzerland (EEA is the EU countries as well as Norway, Iceland and Liechtenstein).